Extreme central values of quadratic Dirichlet $L$-functions with prime conductors: Introduction

 The study of central values of $L$-functions related to quadratic characters is an interesting topic (see e.g. \cite{BP22,DGH03,DW21,GZ23,GH85,HS22,HH22a, HH22b,HH22c,Ju81,RS15,Sh22,Sono20,So00, So08,So21,SY10,Yo09,Yo13}).
 Any real primitive character with the modulus $d$ must be of the form $\chi_d(\cdot)=(\frac{d}{\cdot})$, where $d$ is a fundamental discriminant \cite[Theorem 9.13]{MV07}, i.e., a product of pairwise coprime factors of the form $-4$, $\pm 8$ and $(-1)^{\frac{p-1}{2}}p$, where $p$ is an odd prime.
 Knowledge about moments of central $L$-values is often the basis for the study of the distribution of central $L$-values.
 Jutila\cite{Ju81} and Vinogradov--Takhtadzhyan\cite{VT81} independently established asymptotic formulas for the first moment of quadratic Dirichlet $L$-functions, whose conductors are all fundamental discriminants, or all prime numbers.
 Afterwards, Goldfeld--Hoffstein\cite{GH85} and Young\cite{Yo09} improved the error term.
 There also are many developments in setting up asymptotic formulas of higher moments.
 Jutila\cite{Ju81} also obtained an asymptotic formula for the second moment, and Sono\cite{Sono20} improved the error term of it.
 Soundararajan\cite{So00} got an asymptotic formula for the third moment, and he proved at least $87.5\%$ of the odd square-free integers $d\geq 0$, $L(\frac{1}{2},\chi_{8d})\neq 0$, whereas $L(\frac{1}{2},\chi)\neq 0$ holds for all primitive quadratic characters is a well-known conjecture of Chowla\cite{Ch65}.
 Diaconu--Goldfeld--Hoffstein\cite{DGH03}, Young\cite{Yo13}, and Diaconu--Whitehead\cite{DW21} improved the error term for the third moment.

 For a random variable which satisfies a known distribution, we may guess the maximum value that will occur.
 Then we may can guess the extremum of central $L$-values based on Keating--Snaith conjecture\cite{KS00b}.
 Farmer--Gonek--Hughes\cite{FGH07} set up this conjecture for different families of $L$-functions above.
-The extreme values of the quadratic Dirichlet $L$-functions at the central point has been studied by Heath--Brown (unpublished, see\cite{HL99}) and Soundararajan\cite{So08}.
+The extreme values of the quadratic Dirichlet $L$-functions at the central point has been studied by Heath--Brown (unpublished, see\cite{HL99}) and Soundararajan\cite{So08}, and recently, Darbar and Maiti\cite{DM24,DM25} have obtained some conditional results that yield higher-order powers.

 Soundararajan's resonance method is applicable to a wide range of families of $L$-functions.
 One of its characteristics is the twisted Dirichlet series have large coefficients.

-Recently Baluyot and Pratt\cite{BP22} proved that $L(\frac{1}{2},\chi_{p})\neq 0$ for more than $8\%$ of the primes $p\equiv 1\pmod 8$, and the twisted short Dirichlet series they need are satisfy a condition like the generalized Ramanujan conjecture non-vanishing problem.
-In this paper, we employ Soundararajan's resonance method, and the strategy of Baluyot and Pratt to establish an asymptotic formula for twisted first moment of central $L$-values of quadratic characters with prime conductors with ``resonator'' twist.
-We would show that Baluyot--Pratt's strategy is still working in some case that the twisted short Dirichlet series have large coefficients, more precisely, when the increase of diagonal terms is not less than that of off-diagonal terms.
+Recently, Baluyot and Pratt\cite{BP22} proved that $L(\frac{1}{2},\chi_{p})\neq 0$ for more than $8\%$ of the primes $p\equiv 1\pmod 8$, and the twisted short Dirichlet series they need are satisfy a condition like the generalized Ramanujan conjecture non-vanishing problem.
+In this paper, we demonstrate that Baluyot--Pratt's strategy can be extended to a wider class of twists, including those with large Dirichlet coefficients.
+Specifically, we demonstrate that when diagonal terms exhibit rapid growth, they could dominate the off-diagonal contributions within certain ranges.
 Then we could obtain a result of extremely large central $L$-values in this family.

 \begin{theorem} For sufficiently large $X$ we have